netik/minka_control/README.md

 # minka_control
 John Adams <jna@retina.net>                                                                       8/9/2016
-Controls a Minka Aire Fan with a Yardstick One or other compatible RFCat / SDR transmitter These fans utiize a 306.1Mhz receiver
+Controls a Minka Aire Fan with a Yardstick One or other compatible RFCat / SDR transmitter These fans utiize a 306.1Mhz receiver.

+Requires Python and RFCat libraries (aka rflib)

 This code was written so that I could learn SDR and as a preliminary piece of code to connect my fans to my Insteon Home Automation system.
 An Indigo module is forthcoming.